 Note on COVID-19

 In turbulent times, you'd be right to worry about working at a startup.
-Thankfully though, Atticus will remain strong even if this crisis worsens:
+Thankfully though, Atticus will remain strong through this crisis:

 - Since most of our business involves helping people who are out of work, this is a rare field that grows markedly during recessions.

-- We recently closed a sizable funding round and won't need to raise again until late 2021.
+- We closed a sizable funding round at the end of last year and won't need to raise again until late 2021.

 - Our team already has several employees outside LA, so we’ve built our processes and platforms from the ground up to easily enable remote work.

-- For now, we've gone fully remote to protect our team (though we'll return to our office after crisis is over).
+- For now, we've gone fully remote to protect our team (though we'll return to our office once the crisis is over).

 - In keeping with our values, we’ve always offered every team member unlimited sick leave.

 As more families are forced to seek help from our nation’s broken social safety net, this work matters more than ever.
-We're continuing to hire as planned, with accommodations to our process to make sure that everyone involved stays safe.
+We're continuing to hire as planned, with a fully remote interview process to ensure that everyone involved stays safe.

 How to Apply